dimxy/developer-docs/docs/basic-docs/fluidity/fluidity-tutorials/heir-module-tutorial.md

 ### Heir Module Transactions

-We require three types of module transactions
+We require three types of Heir module transactions

 - an initial transaction with which a user creates the fund for inheritance
 - a transaction for additional funding